Click the images to see them larger above!

 To her, Alex's Lemonade Stand Foundation (ALSF) symbolizes the distinctness of the childhood cancer experience.
 It focuses on the challenges Alexandra and her family faced and sets its focus on the primary goal of finding a cure for childhood cancer.
 It is specific to her experience and helps a group who can feel genuinely isolated in their own situation.

-Alexandra is making a difference on her own too as President of Bruins Fighting Pediatric Cancer, which works closely with ALSF in Los Angeles.
+Alexandra made a difference on her own too as President of Bruins Fighting Pediatric Cancer, which continues to work closely with ALSF in Los Angeles.
 They host all of their fundraisers for ALSF and participate in local events.
 She has recieved her master's degree in global health, and is currently working as a course assistant at UCSF while helping the Global Cancer Program tackle disparities in global cancer care.

 Information provided by Alexandra Keir